Devil on the Cross: Plot summary

-At the Feast, Wariinga and different travelers witness the neighborhood Kenyan bourgeoisie (the individuals from the Organization for Modern Theft and Robbery) each set out their case for the title of cleverest cheat.
+At the Feast, Wariinga and different travellers witness the neighbourhood Kenyan bourgeoisie (the individuals from the Organization for Modern Theft and Robbery) each set out their case for the title of cleverest cheat.
 Each man brags of an alternate plan that he has used to ransack Kenyan specialists of the estimation of their work.
 Mwĩreri recommends that the Organization drive the outsiders out of Ilmorog so as to take a greater cut of the riches for themselves; a hullabaloo breaks out.
 Wariinga and Gatuīria choose to stay as spectators, while Wangarī and Mūturi, frightened by what they have heard, choose to call the police to capture oneself broadcast Thieves and Robbers.
 Notwithstanding, when the police show up they capture just Wangarī, and drag her away.
 Mūturi raises a horde of neighborhood laborers, understudies, scholarly people and workers, who walk on the cavern where the Feast is occurring.
-They figure out how to separate the occasion, however the individuals from the Organization and their outside visitors all break.
+They figure out how to separate the occasion; however, the individuals from the Organization and their outside visitors all break.

 Two years pass.
 Wariinga is locked in to Gatuīria, and through extensive and costly preparing, she has satisfied an old fantasy about turning into an architect at a carport.
 In the meantime, Gatuīria has completed the melodic structure he has been taking a shot at, respecting Kenyan history.
-Wariinga's old chief, Kihara, with the support of businesspeople from America, Germany, and Japan, purchases the carport where Wariinga works, so he can wreck it and develop a traveler inn on the site.
+Wariinga's old chief, Kihara, with the support of businesspeople from America, Germany, and Japan, purchases the carport where Wariinga works, so he can wreck it and develop a traveller inn on the site.
 Gatuīria takes Wariinga to meet his folks.
-There she discovers that Gatuīria's dad is the "Rich Old Man" who left her when she was pregnant.
+There she discovers that Gatuīria's father is the "Rich Old Man" who left her when she was pregnant.
 At long last Wariinga snaps.
-She shoots Gatuīria's dad and a few different visitors, whom she perceives from the Devil's Feast.
+She shoots Gatuīria's father and a few different visitors, whom she perceives from the Devil's Feast.
 Gatuīria is left standing, uncertain whose side to take, as Wariinga strides from the house.